mohamedMahran/cypress/README.md

 # Run tests
   1. Run tests against chrome browser -> npx cypress open --browser chrome --config integrationFolder=CYPRESS ASSIGMENTS/cypress/integration/loginTests.spec.js

-        1.1 if you want to change the browser, please rename the browser on the above mentiond command
+        1.1 if you want to change the browser, please change the browser to edge or firefox on the above mentiond command

-        1.2 if you want to run tests headless with genreating mocha report please run the following command -> ./node_modules/.bin/cypress run --reporter mochawesome
+        1.2 if you want to run tests headless with genreating mocha report please run the following command

+                -> ./node_modules/.bin/cypress run --reporter mochawesome

 # Reports